aospapp/aosp/external/python/cpython3/Doc/c-api/long.rst

    The current implementation keeps an array of integer objects for all integers between ``-5`` and ``256``, when you create an int in that range you actually just get back a reference to the existing object.
-So it should be possible to change the value of ``1``.
-I suspect the behaviour of Python in this case is undefined. :-)

 .. c:function:: PyObject* PyLong_FromUnsignedLong(unsigned long v)